Help from excellent Shotton accident claim solicitors

 Do they need a lot of walks?
 Are they playful, and like to have endless games of fetch with you, and will “play” with all your furniture if you leave them alone, damaging it badly?
 These kind of dogs, like collie dogs or sheepdogs, need a lot of attention and may be best for someone who has a lot of time to spare.
 If you’re at work all day, you might find they get bored and start destroying things.
 They’re not happy to just lie down and sleep!

 Greyhounds need less walks than you might imagine.
-Twice a day, take them somewhere with lots of space where they can really run fast – but they only need about a 20 minute walk.
-The rest of the time they’re quite content to lie and have a rest.
-But be aware that they can find stairs difficult, as their long legs don’t seem built for the climb.
+Twice a day, take them somewhere with lots of space where they can really run fast – but they only need about a 20-minute walk.

 Smaller dogs, like a King Charles Spaniel, can be very friendly and have the advantage of being easy to transport and not needing a big house.
 You can even carry them around if you like, and the tiniest ones will hop up on your lap like a cat.
 But they may bark a lot and be quite noisy.